 Maintain a thickness of 3 to 4 inches and replace mulch as needed.
 The thickness of the mulch in your bed is critical to its efficacy.

 Mulch that is too thin will not keep tenacious weeds out of your bed, while mulch too thick will hinder water absorption in the soil.

 Tips for reusing old mulch

-Mulch goes through the growing season and dormancy in the same way that plants do.
+Mulch goes through the growing season and dormancy the same way plants do.

 Mulch becomes a second home for overwintering and soil-borne pathogens and pests when it becomes infected with insects.

 - Inadequate mulching also contributes to the spread of plant diseases.
-When the fruits and leaves come into contact with the soil, something occurs.
+Something occurs when the fruits and leaves come into contact with the soil.
 As a result, make sure to keep the mulch thickness consistent.

 - Avoid staining your concrete pavements by storing old-colored mulch on a tarp.